-The Parish of Acadia was created in the year 1887 and the Clerk of Court has every record filed since the creation of the Parish.
+The Parish of Acadia was created in the year 1887 and the Clerk of Court has records since the creation of the Parish

 These records are kept here in the Acadia Parish Courthouse.
 The Clerk of Court’s Office maintains confirmation records of old Spanish Grants to the first Acadian settlers who came to this section of the country.

 These grants were later recognized by the United States Government.
 All records of marriages, wills, land, civil, and criminal law suits and the settlement thereof, are among the records maintained by this office.
 Their accuracy and availability provide the basis of every transaction, as well as oil, gas, and mineral rights.

 In addition, the Clerk of Court’s Office handles all elections in the Parish, issues marriage licenses, passports, and mortgage certificates and serves as record keeper for the court system.